-- Mastery of core pre-professional science subjects including biology, chemistry, physics and their related sub-disciplines - Experience in community-based health programing, which may include, but is not limited to health expos, health coaching, and the Eight-Week Nedley Depression & Anxiety Recovery® Program. - Opportunity to shadow and and gain practical hands-on experience in the NEWSTART Lifestyle® and Nedley Ten-Day Residential Depression and Anxiety Recovery® Programs - Gain knowledge of the biblical and scientific basis for Creation and the arguments raised by evolutionary theory - Culminating experience in the Natural Science Capstone where students integrate the knowledge, skills, and interests gained through the Weimar experience a balance of theory with hands-on, real-life learning experiences.
+- Mastery of core pre-professional science subjects including biology, chemistry, physics and their related sub-disciplines - Experience in community-based health programing, which may include, but is not limited to health expos, health coaching, and the Eight-Week Nedley Depression & Anxiety Recovery® Program. - Opportunity to shadow and gain practical hands-on experience in the NEWSTART Lifestyle® and Nedley Ten-Day Residential Depression and Anxiety Recovery® Programs - Gain knowledge of the biblical and scientific basis for Creation and the arguments raised by evolutionary theory - Culminating experience in the Natural Science Capstone where students integrate the knowledge, skills, and interests gained through the Weimar experience - Opportunity to have hands on experience in a cadaver lab - Training in the preparation of natural remedies

+The Natural Science degree includes interactive classroom instruction along with significant laboratory experiences in the core sciences that will prepare students for the MCAT/DAT or other pre-professional exams.
+The program also strives to promote a balance of theory with hands-on, real-life learning experiences.
 Examples include observation and hands-on training in complementary health care and lifestyle medicine undertaken during clinical times with the NEWSTART® Lifestyle Program and Nedley Depression and Anxiety Recovery Program® nurses and physicians.
 Students that successfully finish this program of study will have a broad experience in health and natural healing techniques that will greatly enhance their future effectiveness as medical missionary health professionals.